bernardleanse/exceedra_tennis/README.md

 ## How To Use

-Make sure you have the latest version of Node.js and node package manager Make sure you have postgresql locally `brew install postgresql'.
+Make sure you have the latest version of Node.js and node package manager.
+Make sure you have postgresql locally `brew install postgresql`.
 Clone repo.
 run `npm install`
 run `npm start`